Yandex Cloud

 1. Install Helm v3.8.0 or higher.

-2. Make sure that the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
-If any rule is missing, add it.
+2. Make sure the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
+If a rule is missing, add it.

 Warning